-Company's Policies Proxies shall be in writing, signed by the stockholder or his duly authorized representative and filed before the scheduled meeting with the Corporate Secretary.
-Execution and acceptance of proxies A stockholder may designate any person of his choice to act as his proxy.
+Company's Policies Execution and acceptance of proxies Proxies shall be in writing, signed by the stockholder or his duly authorized representative and filed before the scheduled meeting with the Corporate Secretary.

+A stockholder may designate any person of his choice to act as his proxy.
 Absent such designation or in cases where the designated proxy should fail to appear at the meeting, the Chairman of the meeting shall be deemed authorized and hereby directed to cast the vote as indicated by the voting stockholder or his proxy.
 If a duly accomplished and executed proxy is undated, the postmark or date of dispatch indicated in the electronic mail or, if not mailed, its actual date of presentation, shall be considered as the date of the proxy.
-Notary Not required.
-Submission of Proxy The stockholder may deliver in person or by mail his or her proxy forms directly to the Corporation through the Office of the Corporate Secretary not later than seven (7) business days prior to the meeting.
-Several Proxies Where a proxy is given to two or more persons in the alternative in one instrument, the proxy designated as an alternate can only act as proxy in the event of nonattendance of the other designated person.
-If the stockholder designates several proxies, the number of shares of stock to be represented by each proxy will be specifically indicated in the proxy form.
+Natari Notary Not required.
+The stockholder may deliver in person or by mail his or her Submission of Proxy proxy forms directly to the Corporation through the Office of , the Corporate Secretary not later than seven (7) business days prior to the meeting.
+Where a proxy is given to two or more persons in the alternative in one instrument, the proxy designated as an alternate can only act as proxy in the event of non- Carranal Brancia attendance of the other designated person.
+If the stockholder Several Proxies designates several proxies, the number of shares of stock to be represented by each proxy will be specifically indicated in the proxy form.
 Where the same stockholder gives two or more proxy forms, the latest one given is to be deemed to revoke all former proxies.
-Validity of Proxy The duly accomplished proxy form should be submitted to the Office of the Corporate Secretary not later than seven (7) business days prior to the date of the annual stockholders' meeting.
+The duly accomplished proxy form should be submitted to the Office of the Corporate Secretary not later than seven (7) business days prior to the date of the annual stockholders' meeting.
 Unless provided in the proxy, it will be valid only for the meeting for which it is intended.
-No proxy will be valid and effective for a period longer than five (5) years at any one time.
+No proxy will be valid Validity of Proxy and effective for a period longer than five (5) years at any one time.
 Stockholders may vote by proxy at other corporate meetings even when the purpose thereof is not solely to elect the directors of the Corporation.
-Any reasonable doubt about the validity of the proxy shall be Proxies executed abroad resolved in favor of the stockholder.
-Proxies executed abroad shall be duly authenticated by the Philippine Embassy or Consular Office.
-Invalidated Proxy Proxy forms received after the prescribed date of submission shall be invalid.
-A proxy may be revoked at any time before the right granted is exercised, unless it is coupled with interest.
+Any reasonable doubt about the validity of the proxy shall be resolved in favor of the stockholder.
+Proxies executed abroad shall be duly authenticated by the Proxies executed abroad Philippine Embassy or Consular Office.
+Proxy forms received after the prescribed date of submission shall be invalid.
+A proxy may be revoked at any time before Invalidated Practic the right granted is exercised, unless it is coupled with Invalidated Proxy interest.
 The revocation may be done in writing, orally or by conduct (e.g. appearance of the stockholder of record at the meeting).
-Validation of Proxy The validation of proxy shall be conducted by the Committee of Inspectors of Proxies and Ballots at least five (5) business days prior to the date of the stockholders' meeting.
+The validation of proxy shall be conducted by the Committee Validation of Proxy of Inspectors of Proxies and Ballots at least five (5) business days prior to the date of the stockholders' meeting.
 Violation of Proxy No person making a solicitation shall solicit any undated or post-dated proxy or any proxy which provides that it shall be deemed to be dated as of any date subsequent to the date on which it is signed by the security holder.
 No security broker shall give any proxy, consent or authorization, in respect of any security carried for the account of a customer, to a person other than the customer, without the express written authorization of such customer.